What is a Spread Collar?

 Can you wear a bow tie with a spread collar?

-Yes, with a spread collar (not semi-spread), bow-ties are perfectly acceptable as they fill the large gap between the collar tips nicely.
+Yes, bow-ties are perfectly acceptable as they fill the large gap between the collar tips nicely.
 Use this advice at your own discretion, as bow-ties are almost always seen as formal attire, and spread collars can be worn in a casual setting (we’d suggest a tie over a bow-tie).

 How should you choose your collar style?